jaganraajan/mcp-container-ts/README.md

 Once you have this file opened, you can click on the "start" inlined action button that will connect the MCP server and fetch the available tools.

-**IMPORTANT:** Because the server is secured with a token, you will be prompted by VS Code to enter the token.
-The demo token we are using is `abc`.
+**IMPORTANT:** Because the server is secured with a JWT token, you will be prompted by VS Code to enter the token.
+You need to copy the value of the `"JWT_TOKEN"` from the `.env` file created by the `npm run generate-token` command.

 > [!NOTE]
 > In a real world scenario, you would want to validate the token and use a more secure method of authentication.
 This is just a demo token for testing purposes.
 Learn more about to secure your server [here](https://learn.microsoft.com/entra/identity-platform/authentication-vs-authorization).